singhguri/Bookmark-Mongo-Node-API/README.md

 # Bookmark-Mongo-Node-API
-The project has 2 modules: Bookmarks and tags.
+The project has 3 modules: Bookmarks, Tags and Display

 ## Bookmarks Module
 1. Create a bookmark